suriyadeepan/deconstructing-pymc3/README.md

 # Deconstructing PyMC3

-This is my attempt to understand the internals of PyMC3 by deconstructing one module at a time and reconstructing them iteratively.
+This is my attempt to understand the internals of PyMC3 by deconstructing one module at a time and reconstructing them incrementally.

 ## Setup